mohammad-baker/can-of-books-frontend/README.md

 Number and name of feature: 3.
 Book Component: As a user, I'd like to see my list of books, so that I can track what's impacted me, and what's recommended to me.

-Estimate of time needed to complete: 120
+Estimate of time needed to complete: 240 Minuets

 Start time: 16:30

-Finish time: 18:30
+Finish time:

-Actual time needed to complete: 120
+Actual time needed to complete:

 ## Credit and Collaborations